Fourth Trimester Podcast Episode 22: How New Moms Can Prepare for and Recover from Birth

 Having worked with women through all stages of pregnancy, from pre-natal right through postpartum, Susi Hately has observed that a lot of new moms seem resigned to the fact that post-baby body is just ‘the way things are’ – prolapses, dry vaginas, painful sex, leakage, etc. Susi is on our show to help educate expecting mothers on how to take care of their wellbeing during pregnancy, post-partum and beyond.
+So let’s learn together from Susi How New Moms Can Prepare for and Recover from Pregnancy.

 Susi is on a mission to show new moms how they can prepare for and recover from pregnancy and childbirth, and not be resigned to ‘that’s just how it is’ after giving birth.
-She has her own yoga therapy studio called Functional Synergy in Calgary, Alberta, Canada.<
+She has her own yoga therapy studio called Functional Synergy in Calgary, Alberta, Canada.

 Becoming pregnant herself (with twins!), it became clear to Susi that safe exercise is not the same for pregnant and non-pregnant women.
 Rather than fight the fact that she couldn’t do the same types of exercises as before, she adjusted her exercise routine at each stage of her pregnancy.
 The priority for pregnant women is to be safe and to not injure themselves or their baby.